acidsploit/pyxpub/README.md

 __set xpub key__

-Copy your xpub key from an Electron Cash wallet and past it in the key.list file.
+Copy your xpub key from an Electron Cash wallet and paste it in the key.list file.

     echo 'xpub...' > key.list